-Accident programmes can only prevent accidents with the co-operation of the persons responsible for the operation of the equipment.
+Accident prevention programmes can only avert accidents with the co-operation of the persons responsible for the operation of the equipment.

-For the safety of yourself and others, operate equipment with care and do not take unnecessary risks, which could cause an accident.
+For the safety of yourself and others, operate equipment with care and do not take unnecessary risks.

-Please read all safety instructions contained in this operating manual with the utmost care and also observe all safety signs attached to the Powerspread.
-Follow these instructions to prevent accidents.
+Please read all safety instructions contained in this operating manual with the utmost care and observe all safety signs attached to the Powermix.

+Follow these instructions to help prevent accidents.
 These instructions must also be made available to all other users.
-You are advised to refrain from any working methods, which may be hazardous.